open-telemetry/oteps/text/0257-utf8-handling.md

 This document also proposes to extend the OpenTelemetry API to support byte-slice valued attributes.
-Otherwise, users have no good alterntives to handling this kind of data, which is often how invalid UTF-8 arises.
+Otherwise, users have no good alternatives to handling this kind of data, which is often how invalid UTF-8 arises.

 ## Internal details